The Informatics PhD Program

 The format of the dissertation proposal is flexible due to the breadth of research areas encompassed in the Informatics PhD program.
 At a minimum it should include a definition or statement of the problem to be addressed, a comprehensive review of the literature, an outline of the methodology to be used, and a discussion of any preliminary results to date.
 Though there are no explicit page limits, the proposal should be between 15 and 25 pages in length, excluding the bibliographic references.
 The dissertation proposal should NOT be a preliminary draft (or select chapters) of the dissertation, an existing publication or a survey of the student’s research field.

 Since the Dissertation Committee must be convened and approved by the Graduate College in advance of the Preliminary Examination, it is imperative that the student contact the Informatics Education Coordinator 3-6 weeks ahead of the proposed exam date (6 weeks if there is an external voting member on the committee).
 The student needs to email the Education Coordinator and confirm the committee members, provide their netID’s, along with the date/time and location of the exam.
 Once the Dissertation Committee is approved by the Graduate College, the exam must be taken within 180 days.
 It is the student’s responsibility to schedule the Preliminary exam (including finding a suitable location) based on the availability of the committee members.
-The dissertation proposal must be distributed to the Dissertation Committee members at least 2 weeks (14 days) in advance of the exam date.
+The dissertation proposal must be distributed to the Dissertation Committee members (copying the Informatics Education Coordinator) at least 2 weeks (14 days) in advance of the exam date.

 The Advisor will chair the Exam, and is responsible for obtaining the committee’s signatures on the form at the end of the exam.
 As with the Qualifying Exam, the results are either Pass, Fail, or Deferred (in which a student must retake the exam within 180 days, with the same committee members).